Privacy Policy

 Scope of this privacy policy

 This Privacy Policy covers our collection, use and disclosure of information about identifiable individuals and information which can be used to identify an individual (“Personal Data”).
 Personal Data does not include “aggregate” information which we aggregate from information (including Personal Data) you provide to us.
-Personal Data may be collected about our customers and visitors to our websites and applications, and end users of the Services.
+Personal Data may be collected about our customers, visitors to our websites and applications, employees and end users of our services.

-Our services include the provision of TikCare applications and software for healthcare documentation, administration and health management purposes (“Services”).
-The Services are intended for use by health care practitioners (“Practitioners”).
-Practitioners are responsible for maintaining their own privacy policies governing the collection, use and disclosure of Personal Data and for obtaining the necessary authorizations and consents before any Personal Data are made available to us for use in accordance with this Privacy Policy.
+Healthcare practitioners (“Practitioners”) and enterprises e.g. health service providers, employers and insurers (“Enterprises”) are responsible for maintaining their own privacy policies governing the collection, use and disclosure of Personal Data and for obtaining the necessary authorizations and consents before any Personal Data are made available to us for use in accordance with this Privacy Policy.

 Information we collect

-We collect and hold the following categories of information, including personal information, health information, payment information, device information, and general information to help us improve our services.
+We collect and hold the following categories of information, including personal information, health information, payment information, device information, and general information to provide and improve our services.

 General personal information

-This includes information about you that is reasonably identifiable.
-For example: your name, address, age or date of birth, gender, contact number and email address.
-Where you are a Practitioner, we may also collect information relating to your practice and specialty.
+This includes information about you that is reasonably identifiable, for example, your name, address, date of birth, gender, identification number, phone number and email address.
+Where you are a Practitioner, we may also collect information relating to your practice, professional background and specialty.

 Payment and claim information

-We may collect information from you in order to pay for Services, or for us to make claims on your behalf.
+We may collect information from you in order to pay for our services, or for us to make claims on your behalf.
 This may include credit card information, bank account details and claim details.

 Health information

-This includes any health information that Practitioners provide when accessing or using our website and Services.
-We may collect health information from you for the purposes of facilitating the delivery of healthcare services by you.
-We may also collect health information of patients from Practitioners, including where a Practitioner has treated a Patient arising out of, or in connection with the Services.
+This includes any health information you provide when accessing or using our services.
+We may collect health information from you for the purposes of facilitating the delivery of healthcare services to you.
+We may also collect health information of patients from Practitioners, including where a Practitioner has treated a patient arising out of, or in connection with the our services.
 This may include information that a Practitioner provides directly to us, or otherwise makes available to us.
-The types of health information may include your medical history, clinical notes, test results, disease status and prescribed medications (amongst others).
+The types of health information may include but not limited to your medical history, clinical notes, test results, vital signs, disease status, prescribed treatment and medications (amongst others).

 Device information